Skip to main content

 A minimal config to run relay-client.

-1. Create a Kuberenetes Secret to store STYRA_DAS_TOKEN
+1. Create a Kubernetes Secret to store STYRA_DAS_TOKEN

 kubectl create secret generic relay-client-styra-das-token \